 - Through the effect of the teacher’s elevated consciousness on your being, s/he directly catalyzes your spiritual unfoldment.
 This is real and it’s very powerful, and it’s beyond mind and language.

-- But the most important thing a teacher does is to perceive and mirror to you the magnificence and unique gifts of your real being and potential — and to hold that steadfast in spite of your best and most sincere attempts to prove to both of you that you are something else.
-Your teacher can do this in a way that can only be authentic to someone who wants nothing from you except your absolute freedom.
-In this, s/he navigates between the edges of what you want to know, from inside the narrowness of who believe yourself to be, and what s/he knows that you need to know in order to break free from the prison of that belief.
+- But the most important thing a teacher does is to perceive and mirror to you the magnificence and unique gifts of your real being and potential — and to hold that steadfast in spite of your most-sincere attempts to prove to both of you that you are something else.
+Your teacher will open you at a depth in you that you didn’t even know you had until it was roused from its slumber by the touch of their awareness.

+A real teacher will show you, not so much your deficiencies, but your inherent power, integrity, and nascent Divine Qualities and help you integrate them.
+S/he can do this in a way that can only be authentic to someone who wants nothing from you except your absolute freedom.
+In this, s/he navigates between the edges of what you want to know, from inside the narrowness of who believe yourself to be, and what s/he knows that you need to know in order to break free from the prison of your own identity.